It's an obsolete, cruel practice.

 Mean Mama, keenly aware that she won her last pageant on her wedding day, lives to recreate her past glory through her little princess.

-Page 2 of 2 - Sure, she could enter Princess in state-wide pageants unrelated to school.
+Sure, she could enter Princess in state-wide pageants unrelated to school.
 But that wouldn't be any fun.

 What's irresistible about homecoming is that all senior girls are entered whether they want to be or not!